North Royalton High School: Vocal music

 The North Royalton High School vocal music department has had at least one choir since its founding.
 The oldest performing group is the Concert Choir made up of SATB singers from different grade-levels.
 In the 1980s, North Royalton expanded to include "Royal Harmony", a competing SATB show choir.
 In addition to choirs, the vocal music department helps to produce an annual musical each spring.
 There are currently five choirs: Freshman Choir, Concert Choir, Royaltones (co-ed a cappella), Royal Harmony (co-ed competitive show choir), and the Bearitones (male a cappella).

 The Dan Calabrese Center for the Performing Arts

 North Royalton High School's performing arts center, The Dan Calabrese Center for the Performing Arts ("The PAC"), was built when a new wing was added to the school in 1989 and has hosted a number of shows and events since.
-It has played host to the musicals such as Guys and Dolls, Annie, The Pajama Game, Big Fish, The Music Man, Grease, How to Succeed in Business..., Footloose, Little Shop of Horrors, and West Side Story.
+It has played host to the musicals such as Guys and Dolls, Annie, The Pajama Game, Big Fish, The Music Man, Grease, How to Succeed in Business..., Footloose, Little Shop of Horrors, Shrek, Anything Goes and West Side Story.

 The PAC has also been the home of many events such as the Royalton Rock-Off, which was a benefit concert showcasing a number of student-formed rock bands.
 Additionally, the annual talent featured such acts as The Villagers, a singing group founded in 1996 that featured a revolving cast of new performers in successive years through 2010.